Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-service-concept.md

 * **Consent, ICIP and publication controls**, supporting CARE principles and transparent consideration.

 Design principles such as Compliance by Design, User-Centred Inclusion, and Data Stewardship and Sovereignty are embedded across journey phases and service interactions.
-These are reinforced by technology features like secure cloud hosting, automated redaction workflows, and real-time intake monitoring — all aligned with MDBA’s ambition to modernise and consolidate digital service delivery.
+These are reinforced by technology features like secure cloud hosting, automated redaction workflows, and real-time intake monitoring — all aligned with MDBA's ambition to modernise and consolidate digital service delivery.

 For a full mapping of design and system features to MDBA strategic priorities, see [**Appendix J.**](#bookmark=id.dpuf99aptdza)